JamesGreenaway/craftcms/README.md

 * `COMPOSE_PROJECT_NAME=example`
 > *Important*: This variable serves to set the name of the whole project.
 It is also used to set the name of the certificate file, therefore, it is important to ensure that it matches the same name given to the certificates for this site (see below) and the main ServerName and ServerAlias on your `virtualhost.conf` file.
 Finally, it is also used in the `docker-compose.yml` file to set the name of the routers and Host rules for Traefik, however, this is done simply as a convenience measure.

-Here is an example file for your reference:
+Here is an example `.env` file for your reference:
 ```
 MYSQL_ROOT_PASSWORD=password
 MYSQL_USER=user